Statistics and probability

 - 11.5 Bayesian inference and signal detection — Bayes’ rule; prior × likelihood = posterior; conjugate Gaussian updates; signal detection theory; ROC curves and .

-If you haven’t done probability in a while, this chapter is the audience it was written for.
 Each lesson reintroduces its central idea before any algebra.